 The second of the three bridges through the Black Spur near Koonwarra

 The same bridge in 1979.
 This was not a typical rural branch line, it had the same mainline locomotives as those that ran to Bendigo or Ballarat [courtesy John Dare]

 The original railway and new rail trail bridges over the Tarwin River in flood, near Meeniyan (2013)

-Coffee time at Fish Creek
+Fish Creek life

-The view across to Wilsons Promotory from the Hoddle Range even stops around the world travellers (Kylie Phaup-Stephens, 2010)
+The view across to Wilsons Promotory from the Hoddle Range even stops around-the-world travellers (Kylie Phaup-Stephens, 2010)

 The scenery between Foster and Toora (2014)